jorgecarleitao/django-sphinxql/docs/queryset.rst

     .. attribute:: search_mode

-        Defaults to ``False``, and defines whether Sphinx should be used by the :class:`SearchQuerySet` prior to Django database hit.
+        Defaults to ``False``.
+Defines whether Sphinx should be used by the :class:`SearchQuerySet` prior to Django database hit.
 Automatically set to ``True`` when :meth:`search` is used.